ballyhouraobservatory/ballyhouraobservatory.github.io/_posts/2022-10-08-One-year-with-the-135f2.markdown

 # Improved red sensitivity and modifying the DSLR

-In the winter I removed the camera's built in IR filter and replaced it with a Baader BCF 1 DSLR Astro Conversion Filter.
+In the winter of 2021/22 I removed the camera's built in IR filter and replaced it with a Baader BCF 1 DSLR Astro Conversion Filter.
 This made a big difference in the sensitivity of red light from ionized hydrogen (Hα).

 <img src="/images/135mm/modifyit.jpg"/>